whim-witch/Commission-Info/README.md

   <p align=center><small><i>*Please let me know if there is a genre or structure you’d prefer for a fanmix or poem.</i></small><br>
   <small><i>**I reserve the right to round up when over 500 words into a word count tier.</i></small></p>

-I will reply to commission requests within 1-3 days.
+I will reply to commission requests in 1-3 days.
 I will write up an invoice with estimated completion time and keep the commissioner updated with draft progress until the piece is complete.

   <h2>Contact</h2> For inquiries, send an email to whimwitch @ protonmail.com (remove spaces) or send a Twitter DM to <a href="https://twitter.com/PendulumScale">@pendulumscale</a>.